LeaderPortfolio

 Founded DHR International

-Established DHR International, which grew to become a leading executive search firm.
+Established DHR International, which grew into the largest privately held executive search firm globally.

 Philanthropic Impact